intel/llvm/sycl/doc/SharedLibraries.md

   format on OpenCL backend:
   - OpenCL plugin will use the existing OpenCL `clLinkProgram()` API to online link the SPIR-V modules together.
-  - The design requires a new Level Zero API to online link SPIR-V modules.
+  - A new Level Zero API to online link programs on SPIR-V level is required for better performance.
+  - While there is no Level Zero API to link programs on SPIR-V level, existing `zeModuleDynamicLink()` can be used as fallback.

-- The initial implementation will support dynamic linking of device code in native code format on the Level Zero backend:
+- In order to support dynamic linking of AOT compiled device code the following should be implemented on backends site:
-  - L0 plugin will use the existing Level Zero `zeModuleDynamicLink()` API to do the linking.

-In the future support may be extended to different formats.
+  - AOT compilers must allow to compile SPIR-V modules with unresolved symbols and produce device code in format that can be linked in run time and allows to reduce JIT overhead
+  - OpenCL program binary type CL_PROGRAM_BINARY_TYPE_[COMPILED_OBJECT/LIBRARY]
+  should have native code format or any other format that can be emitted by AOT compiler and allows to reduce JIT overhead

 #### Device images collection and linking